The growth of the stone market in the UK

 While nobody wants to understate the impact of a pandemic that has killed millions of people all over the world, it has left all the diverse sectors of the stone industry in the UK in a generally healthy state.

-There was a fall in the amount of stone imported (which is 80-90% of the stone used in the UK) after the lockdown.
+There was a fall in the amount of stone imported (which is 80-90% of the stone used in the UK) after the initial lockdown in the UK in 2020.
 Because much of the stone comes from the Far East and South America, when the lockdown was announced there was a lot of stone destined for the UK already on ships on its way here, and the importers had to unload it and move it out of the docks when it arrived.
 Storage became a problem because the customers for it were mostly locked down.

 Some stone companies carried on working throughout the lockdown, but most stopped for a few weeks, at least, and stocks of stone in the UK were high, so consequently replenishment stocks after the lockdown were low for two or three months.